For radical action on climate change, look to museums

 When Victorian tea-merchant Frederick Horniman was looking to build a new home for his extensive collection of natural and cultural artifacts, his own back garden offered the perfect spot.
-Situated on one of the highest points in London, Surrey Mount – the Horniman family home – enjoyed commanding views across the city.
+Situated on one of the highest points in London, Surrey Mount—the Horniman family home—enjoyed commanding views across the city.
 The surrounding area of Forest Hill was a thriving suburb, and Horniman sought to “bring the world” to this growing community by making his collection accessible to everyone.

 Architect Charles Harrison Townsend was commissioned to design the new museum, which opened in 1901.
 Soon afterwards, Horniman presented the museum and 15 acres of gardens to the London County Council as a gift in perpetuity for the “recreation, instruction and enjoyment” of the people of London.